Speaker of the Lok Sabha: Powers and functions of the speaker

 The Speaker of the Lok Sabha conducts the business in house, and decides whether a bill is a money bill or not.
-They maintain discipline and decorum in the house and can punish a member for unruly behavior with respect to law after suspending them.
+They maintain discipline and decorum in the house and can punish a member for unruly behaviour with respect to law after suspending them.
 They also permit the moving of various kinds of motions and resolutions such as a motion of no confidence, motion of adjournment, motion of censure and calling attention notice as per the rules.
 The Speaker decides on the agenda to be taken up for discussion during the meeting.
 The date of election of the Speaker is fixed by the President.
 Further, all comments and speeches made by members of the House are addressed to the Speaker.
 The Speaker also presides over the joint sitting of both houses of the Parliament of India.
 The counterpart of the Speaker in the Rajya Sabha (Council of the States) is its Chairperson; the Vice-President of India is the ex-officio chairperson of the Rajya Sabha.
 On the order of precedence, the Speaker of Lok Sabha ranks sixth, along with the Chief Justice of India.
 The Speaker is answerable to the House.
 Both the Speaker and Deputy Speaker may be removed by a resolution passed by the majority of the members.
 Lok Sabha Speaker can be elected by President on a nomination basis.

 All bills passed requires the speaker's signature to go to the Rajya Sabha for its consideration.
 The Speaker also has a casting vote in the event of a tie.
 It is customary for the Presiding Officer to exercise the casting vote in such a manner as to maintain the status quo.

 Removal of the speaker

-Speaker can be removed by the Lok Sabha by a resolution passed by effective majority of the house as per Constitution of India[Articles 94].
+Speaker can be removed by the Lok Sabha by a resolution passed by the majority of all the then members of the house as per Constitution of India [Articles 94].

 The Speaker is also removed on being disqualified for being Lok Sabha member under sections 7 and 8 of Representation of the People Act, 1951.
-This would arise out of speaker's wrong certification of a bill as money bill inconsistent with the definition given in Articles 110 of the constitution.
-When courts uphold the unconstitutional act of the speaker for wrong certification of a bill as money bill, it amounts to disrespecting the constitution deserving conviction under Prevention of Insults to National Honour Act, 1971 which is applicable for disqualification of speaker's Lok Sabha membership under section 8K of Representation of the People Act, 1951.
-However, the omissions in the procedure committed by the speaker in the Lok Sabha can not be challenged in court of law per Article 122.